 A written complaint should always be made if you have suffered from potential clinical negligence, so that the hospital will have the opportunity to make representations and investigate your allegations.
 The NHS trust will thereafter respond in writing

-You should also seek the assistance as soon as possible of a specialist clinical negligence solicitor and I recommend you click still birth, miscarriage, neo natal death claim to access my free online legal help to clinical negligence victims or to arrange for a call back from me in person to discuss claiming compensation for your potential still birth, miscarriage, neo natal death claim.
+You should also seek the assistance as soon as possible of a specialist clinical negligence solicitor.
+I recommend you click still birth, miscarriage, neo natal death claim to access my free online legal help to clinical negligence victims or to arrange for a call back from me in person to discuss claiming compensation for your potential still birth, miscarriage, neo natal death claim.